Formation Program for Holy Orders

 GLOBAL MINISTRIES UNIVERSITY (located in California).
 Within the Roman Catholic tradition.
 Offers several degree programs (bachelor, master, doctor).
 As in the case of Agape Seminary, these are not academic degrees.
 All courses are distance learning.

 LINDISFARNE SCHOOL OF THEOLOGY AND CHRISTIAN LEADERSHIP (located in Ithaca, NY).
 Broadly within the Protestant tradition, with Roman Catholic elements.
 Lindisfarne is a modern, non-live-in monastic community under the direction of +Andrew Fitz-Gibbon and +Jane Hall Fitz-Gibbon.
 It offers a thorough program of preparation for ordination that is quite similar to the program of the Celtic Christian Church.
 This is also distance learning.

 C. OPEN ONLINE COURSES

-A large and growing number of online course exist, many of them free of charge, and very many of them offered by excellent schools and professors.
+A large and growing number of online courses exist, many of them free of charge, and very many of them offered by excellent schools and professors.
+Working with a mentor in the Celtic Christian Church would be required as well if using online courses that are not graded by an instructor or professor.
 Following are notes on a few of them.